cloudlinux/cln-doc/docs/purchase/README.md

 ## ELS

 :::tip Note
-Information given in this section applies to all licenses of ELS family (e.g. ELS for Oracle Linux, ELS for Ubuntu)
+Information given in this section applies to all licenses of ELS family (e.g. ELS for CentOS, ELS for Oracle Linux, ELS for Ubuntu)
 :::

 To buy new ELS license(s) go to _Billing → Purchase_.
 Here you can see the number of your Server Licenses (used/limits).